Healthcare Resource Guide: Spain

 ...caused by neoplasm - second highest

-Prevalence of cardiovascular and circulatory diseases - fastest growing disease burden
+Prevalence of cardiovascular and circulatory diseases – one of the fastest growing disease burden

 Notice to Visitors!